ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 poor match for an environment where protocol specifications routinely see wide deployment well in advance of IESG approval, let alone RFC publication.
-Despite the long publication time, RFCs also routinely contain errors (as an example, TLS 1.3 {{?RFC8446}} currently has >30 errata).
+Despite the long publication time, RFCs also routinely contain errors (as an example, TLS 1.3 {{?RFC8446}} currently has >40 errata).
 However, fixing these errors is prohibitively difficult as it currently requires publishing a new RFC, which incurs new delay, at which point new errors will have accumulated and the cycle begins again.

-This document proposes a new approach to RFC publication, "just-in-time" (JIT) publication, which is designed to address both of these issues.
+This document proposes a new approach to RFC publication, termed "just-in-time" (JIT) publication, which is designed to address both of these issues.
 JIT publication is centered around two basic ideas:

 - A series of documents which are intended to be semantically identical, even though the text may be different.